-A couple days ago, I learned that a former co-worker took her own life.
+A couple days ago, I learned a former co-worker had taken her own life.
 Today, I completely understood why.
 I understood because the thought crossed my mind as I was driving down the freeway.

 I had been fighting to not have an attack for a week.
 Every morning, I woke up and sat at the edge of my bed.
 Thinking.
 Contemplating.
 Trying to figure things out.
 All day, I battled between fear and faith.
 Trying to convince myself that everything is going to be OK.
 I constantly repeated, “God’s got this.
 God will take care of you.”

 Then something would remind me of the very real and dire situation I’m in.

 “I’m not supposed to be here.
 I shouldn’t be here.
 I’m smarter than this.
 I’m better than this.”

 This leads to more despair and more questions.